WhiteOrg/frontend-tech-test/README.md

 ## Submitting Your Solution
 Once you're happy with your work, follow these steps:

-1. Ensure any test code is tidied up (debug strings, commented out functionality, etc. – actual comments are encouraged);
+1. Ensure any test code is tidied up (debug strings, commented out functionality, etc. – actual comments are fine and actively encouraged 😉);
 1. Push your branch back to the original repository (use **your branch name** not the example below):
 `git push -u origin katherine-johnson`
 1. On GitHub, open a new pull request to merge your branch into `main`, with your name as the title;
 1. Add any relevant notes or comments to the description as necessary;
 1. Hit **Create Pull Request** and you're done! ✨

-Don't worry if you submit a PR and then realise you've missed something or think of a better solution to part of the challenge.
+Don't worry if you submit a pull request and then realise you've missed something or think of a better solution to part of the challenge.
 We're not testing to see how *fast* you are but how good your code quality is, so feel free to push up additional changes right up to the deadline.
 The pull request will automatically update each time you do.
 Any changes submmited _after_ the deadline, however, won't be considered.

 ### What Happens Next?